 - continuing gross motor skills development

-- nurture a love for HIStory
+- nurture a love for HIStory through living books

 How does that list translate into everyday life?
 Most of it is considered fun for the child because playing is learning and learning should be fun!